-Finally, the emergence of an independent Ukraine through peaceful and democratic means is a testament to values that the United States has always propounded.
-U.S. recognition of Ukraine, an addition to the community of democratic, free market countries, would signal a coincidence of basic principles between these two countries, as well as an acknowledgement of political realities.
+The emergence of an independent Ukraine through peaceful and democratic means has clearly been in accordance with values that the United States has always propounded.
+The U.S. decision to recognize Ukraine signals a coincidence of basic principles between these two countries, as well as an acknowledgement of political realities.